What is a ruin pub?

-A ruin pub is actually a bar situated inside a ruin: a crumbling old building, whose walls are covered with bizarre doodles and where the decor features a mishmash of objects seemingly from the local skip: sawn-off Trabant cars, torn 1970s LP covers, evil Chucky dolls – even a grandmother’s chest of drawers (with a mock-up of the grandmother’s corpse on top).
+A ruin pub is a bar situated inside an actual ruin: a crumbling old building, whose walls are covered with bizarre doodles and where the decor features a mishmash of objects seemingly chosen from the local skip.
+Sawn-off Trabant cars, torn 1970s LP covers, evil Chucky dolls; you might see even a grandmother’s chest of drawers (with a mock-up of the grandmother’s corpse on top).
 As for the disparate collection of tables and chairs, they all look like failed experiments in self-assembled IKEA furniture or cast-offs from a communist-era plastic moulding plant.

 Ruin pubs in Budapest share a love of mismatched furniture and exposed brick © Posztos/Shutterstock

 Sampling the best ruin pubs in Budapest